 “Wait—” Gabrielle interjected.

-But it was too late because the shorter chef was already taking down the alleyway.
+But it was too late because the shorter chef was already escaping down the alleyway.
 Without skipping a beat, Hilton dashed out of the alleyway opposite and flashed a reporter’s badge at the policemen.
 The befuddled police officers looked between the departing Hilton and the chef in confusion.

 After a beat of hesitation, the other Augen members fled down the alley, some heading back into the restaurant and others dashing after the shorter chef.
 The military police started after them, pushing Alice to the side as they brushed past.
 Two of them followed the ones who went into the kitchen, while the other two darted after the short chef and the duo that had followed him.
 Abruptly, however, the shorter chef skidded to a halt mid-pursuit, turned on his heels, and pulled out something from his waist just as a female officer reached his side.
 As said officer reached for his shoulder, the chef swung out with a slash of white light.